sparkutils/quality/docs/sqlfunctions.md

       All the alternatives correlate to their pre Spark 4 non-sql versions.

       ruleSuiteVariables must be registered via the register_rule_suite scala functions.

-      **NB** You should use the default compilation options if you are nesting or chaining runners per #110.
     alternatives:
       - "expression_runner( ruleSuiteVariable, name ) - allows naming the column directly"
       - "expression_runner( ruleSuiteVariable, name, options ) - additionally allows the SnakeYaml output to be configured by the options map"
-      - "expression_runner( ruleSuiteVariable, name, options, forceRunnerEval ) - additionally allows the expressions to be interpreted, instead of the default - false - which compiles as part of wholestage codegen"
+      - "expression_runner( ruleSuiteVariable, name, options, variablesPerFunc, variableFuncGroup) - This version provides two additional compilation options, these are typically not needed."
     tags:
       - variable
       - runner